szymon6927/szymonmiks.pl/blog/content/post/07-optimistic-locking-with-python/index.md

 This may cause problems with data consistency - especially when it comes to saving data to the database.
 When two concurrent requests are made there is a risk that we **lose** our data and have inconsistent read operations.
 This is especially true when one user is updating the data and the other wants to read it at the same time.
-In today's article I would like to show you how to apply one pattern called **Optimistic offline lock** which can help us in such situations.
+In today's article, I would like to show you how to apply one pattern called **Optimistic offline lock** which can help us in such situations.

 The shorter name of this pattern is **optimistic locking**.
 So if you find such a name somewhere on the internet, it is the same pattern.